digitaluniverse/lab-restricted-zone-notifier-using-EIS/explore_IEdgeInsights.md

  41 DEV_MODE=true
 ```

-The ports that each micro-service uses are defined in lines
+The ports that each micro-service uses are defined in lines:

 ```
  46 # Configurable ports